The ultimate conspiracy theory that I actually believe

 We should hold our political views based on what's right and what we believe in general.
 We shouldn't determine what's right and what we believe through the lens of our politics.

-Our politics must be determined by asking important questions first.
-We shouldn’t answer important questions based on our politics.
+Our politics must be determined by asking essential questions first.
+We shouldn't answer important questions based on our politics.

 All we have to do is think for ourselves.
 Take the politics out of it.

-We’re all going to have our biases no matter how hard we try not to, but acknowledging that they exist is the beginning of intentional, open-minded thinking.
+We're all going to have biases no matter how hard we try not to, but acknowledging them is the beginning of intentional, open-minded thinking.

 “It is never too late to give up your prejudices”